nfergu/referrers/README.md

 TODO:

-* Write test for module-level untracked objects
-* Get rid of get_referrer_graph.target_object (local) when running test_untracked_object_within_object and test_untracked_object_within_container.
-* Deal with concurrent modification when iterating through collections that could be modified concurrently.
 * Remove requirement for get_module_prefixes
+* Deal with concurrent modification when iterating through collections that could be modified concurrently?
-* Add more tests
+* Add test for get_referrer_graph_from_list
 * Add readme